State-owned enterprises of Indonesia

 The BUMN Untuk Indonesia ("SOEs for Indonesia") campaign was launched by the Ministry of State Owned Enterprises in April 2020; this logo was introduced together with a rebranding of the Ministry and the introduction of the AKHLAK core values across all state-owned enterprises effective on 1 July 2020.
 It replaces the BUMN Hadir Untuk Negeri ("SOEs Serving the Nation") campaign, launched in 2016 in conjunction with the Ministry's 18th anniversary.

 The logo of Danantara as the sovereign wealth fund of Indonesia.

 In Indonesia, state-owned enterprises (Badan Usaha Milik Negara, BUMN) play an important role in the national economy.
 Their roles includes contributor for national economy growth, providing goods or services which are not covered by private company, employment provider, providing support guidance to small and medium businesses, and source of government revenue.
-The State-Owned Enterprise Regulatory Agency (previously the Ministry of State Owned Enterprises) represents the government's function as a shareholder of most of those companies, while some are represented by the Ministry of Finance.
+The Daya Anagata Nusantara Investment Management Agency, better known as Danantara (through its subsidiary PT Danantara Asset Management (Persero)), and the State-Owned Enterprises Regulatory Agency (previously the Ministry of State Owned Enterprises) represents the government's function as a shareholder of most of those companies, while some are represented only by the latter or the Ministry of Finance.

 Aside from SOEs, there are also provincially- or municipally-owned corporations, locally known as Badan Usaha Milik Daerah (BUMD).
 The primary difference between BUMNs and BUMDs is the ownership of the enterprise, whereas BUMNs are controlled by the Ministry of State Owned Enterprise while BUMDs are directly controlled by the local government.
 BUMDs roles are similar with BUMNs, with heavy emphasis on providing goods or services to the local community.
 In addition, there are also village-owned enterprises which are run by village governments.